vmware/dod-compliance-and-automation/README.md

 ## Documentation

 Depending on the product, there may be a need to host DoD specific whitepapers, notes and addendums that have no other appropriate place.
-These items will be provided under the Documentation path where applicable.
+These items will be provided under the docs path where applicable.

 ## Contributing

 The dod-compliance-and-automation project team welcomes contributions from the community.
 If you wish to contribute code and you have not signed our contributor license agreement (CLA), our bot will update the issue when you open a Pull Request.
 For any questions about the CLA process, please refer to our [FAQ](https://cla.vmware.com/faq).

+* __SRG Content__ - VMware owns the state of the SRG/STIG controls provided here, including their applicability and how the requirements are addressed.
+That said, we are open to ideas for further hardening, additional methods, refinements, expansion, etc.

+* __Automation Content__ - VMware provides the automation content in a beta complete state.
+Once it is used by the broad github audience, we expect the need for refinements and we highly encourage feedback and direct contributions.

 ## License